c-hurtado/c-hurtado.github.io/about/index.md

 I'm currently a Lead Engineer at [Sanzaru Games](http://www.sanzarugames.com).
 We just finished [Asgard's Wrath](https://www.carloshurtado.com/asgardwrath/), which was nominated to several awards.

 ### Hobbies
-I have many interests.
-I will post about some but there are things I want to share more directly here.
 <div id="secret_about_hobbies" class="secretwide"></div>

 ### Personal Life